-The aviation industry and shipbuilding are almost completely destroyed.
+Aviation industry and shipbuilding are almost completely destroyed.
 Ukrainian tractors and cars?
 Don’t tell me ...
 In fact, not only mechanical engineering, the largest defense industries, but even the light and food industries were destroyed.
-By 2016 (when the Ukrainian “non-fall” was a quarter of a century), it was estimated: coal production fell almost 4 times, steel production - 2,5 times.
+Already by 2016 (when the Ukrainian “lack of season” was a quarter of a century) it was estimated: coal production fell almost 4 times, steel production - 2,5 times.
 For all other parameters, the statistics are either the same or even sadder.

 Agriculture?
 Here it seems to be showing growth.
 However, one must understand the subtleties - the number of cattle, for example, fell 12 times, pigs and poultry more than doubled.
 On the other hand, crops of oilseeds for export (sunflower, rapeseed) and corn are growing every year (the demand in China is great now).
 But Ukraine has to import the most ordinary potatoes from abroad.